 On the date of the Bankruptcy Event, the bankruptcy court will appoint a bankruptcy receiver (syndyk) who will assume responsibility for the administration of the Bank's assets.
-Within three months of the Bankruptcy Event, the bankruptcy receiver must conduct, in accordance with the Bankruptcy Law: (i) a coverage test (test równowagi pokrycia) to determine whether the assets forming the separate bankruptcy asset pool (osobna masa upadłości) of the Bank are sufficient to satisfy all of the Bank's 20 obligations towards all holders of outstanding covered bonds (including the Covered Bonds) issued by the Bank; and (ii) a liquidity test (test płynności) to determine whether the assets forming the separate bankruptcy asset pool of the Bank are sufficient to satisfy all of the Bank's obligations towards all holders of outstanding covered bonds issued by the Bank in full taking into account the Extended Maturity Dates of all outstanding covered bonds (including the Covered Bonds) issued by the Bank.
+Within three months of the Bankruptcy Event, the bankruptcy receiver must conduct, in accordance with the Bankruptcy Law: (i) a coverage test (test równowagi pokrycia) to determine whether the assets forming the separate bankruptcy asset pool (osobna masa upadlości) of the Bank are sufficient to satisfy all of the Bank; and (ii) a liquidity test (test płynności) to determine whether the assets forming the separate bankruptcy is of outstanding covered bonds (including the Covered Bonds) issued by the Bank are sufficient to satisfy all of the Bank's obligations towards all holders of outstanding covered bonds (including covered bonds issued by the Bank are sufficient to satisfy all of the Bank's obligations towards all holders of outstanding covered bonds (including the covered bonds issued by the Bank in full taking into account the Extended Maturity Dates of all outstanding covered bonds (including the Covered Bonds) issued by the Bank.